Aggrathon/A-Maze-Generator/README.md

-# Game Maze Generator
+# A Maze Generator

 The goal of this project is to create, and implement, a maze generating algorithm.
 The algorithm is focused on creating interesting algorithms for real life or video games, rather than for a top down global solver.

-## A Quick Introduction to Maze Algorithms
+## Quick Introduction to Maze Algorithms

 A "perfect" maze is one without loops that has no inaccessible areas.
 This is the target of many maze generation algorithms.
 Another quality of maze generation